-This was catastrophic from an SEO point of view – then only the unsubscribe button is missing to carry out the shop from Google completely.
+This was catastrophic from an SEO point of view – the only thing missing was the unsubscribe button to completely deregister the store from Google.

 Has the carpet ever been pulled from under your feet?
 That’s what it feels like when a critical business application is shut down and set to soundless.

 Whether Google buys and closes the SaaS service just to put the developers on their own products or continued operation is simply no longer economical: As a customer, you are now usually alone.

 Not only do they have to find suitable alternatives, adapt their process to them and migrate their data, sometimes at great expense – if at all possible.
 They also have limited time.